towolf/towolf.github.com/docs/PsychDemos/ProceduralNoiseDemo.markdown

 title: ProceduralNoiseDemo
 categories:
   - PsychDemos
+encoding: UTF-8
 ---

 ProceduralNoiseDemo\(\[benchmark=0\]\)

 This demo demonstrates fast drawing of noise patches via use of procedural texture mapping.
-It only works on hardware with support for the GLSL shading language, vertex\- and fragment\-shaders.
+It only works on hardware with support for the GLSL shading language, vertex- and fragment-shaders.

-Patches are not encoded into a texture, but instead a little algorithm \- a procedural texture shader \- is executed on the graphics processor
+Patches are not encoded into a texture, but instead a little algorithm - a procedural texture shader - is executed on the graphics processor
 \(GPU\).
 This is very fast and efficient\!
 All parameters of the patch can be set individually.